- Course Number:

 - Special Fee:

 Course DescriptionTechnical elective course in the Associate of Applied Science Degree in the Machine Manufacturing Technology program.
 Covers an introduction to the manufacturing technology discipline.
-Prerequisite: MCH 100.
+Prerequisites: MCH 100.
+Audit available.

 Intended Outcomes for the course